tsyirvo/react-native-starter/README.md

 To run the app, you need to have the necessaries env files.

-Download [this file](https://drive.google.com/open?id=1_B_mjvVAH_pmWRjEoYWumrGe0ktirYXA) and [this file](https://drive.google.com/open?id=1O_FZJvCeD7YTFgI27JKGUHiH54Cry3n6), get the content and create the corresponding files named `.env.development`, `.env.staging` and `.env.production` then place them in the root of the project folder.

 ### Running the project

 To launch the React Native packager: